 notify you about changes to, or contact you for another reason connected with, the Service or otherwise send information to you

 collect payments from, and make payments to, you

 provide Key Third Parties with your Personal Data

 provide third parties with statistical information - this Personal Data will first be pseudonymised or anonymised

 deal with enquiries and complaints.

 With your permission and/or where permitted by law, we may also use your personal data for marketing purposes, which may include contacting you by email or telephone or text message or post with information, news, and offers on our products or services.
 You will not be sent any unlawful marketing or spam.
 We will always work to fully protect your rights and comply with our obligations under the Data Protection Legislation and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and you will always have the opportunity to opt-out.
-Third Parties whose content appears on Our Site may use third-party Cookies, as detailed below in Part 13.
+Third Parties whose content appears on Our Site and Apps may use third-party Cookies, as detailed below in Part 13.